 FA is caused by mutations in the FXN gene encoding a mitochondrial protein, frataxin.
 Mutations in this gene lead to a reduced expression of frataxin, which causes the clinical manifestations of the disease.
-Approximately 98% of individuals with FA have a homozygous expansion of the GAA trinucleotide repeat in intron 1 of the FXN gene.
+Approximately 98% of individuals with FA have a homozygous expansion of the GAA trinucleotide repeat in intron 1 of FXN.
 The remaining 2% of FA patients have the trinucleotide expansion on 1 allele and a point mutation or deletion on the second allele.
-Normal alleles contain between 5 and 33 GAA repeats.
+Normal alleles contain between 5 to 33 GAA repeats.
 Disease-causing alleles typically range from 66 to 1,700 repeats, though the majority of individuals with FA have repeats ranging from 600 to 1,200.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Pediatric (<18 years) normal frataxin: > or =15 ng/mL

 Adults (> or =18 years) normal frataxin: > or =21 ng/mL

 Normal results (> or =15 ng/mL for pediatric and > or =21 ng/mL for adult patients) in properly submitted specimens are not consistent with Friedreich ataxia.